ryco117/CryptoChat/README.md

 which is used for the rest of the chat.
 It uses GMP for it's large number arithmetic.
 The public and private keys generated can be stored to files to be reused.
 The private key may be encrypted with 256 bit AES using a randomly generated IV and a key derived from a password using scrypt with a random salt.
-Enjoy top-notch, uber-level security chats....
+Enjoy top-notch, uber-level secure chats (most often about security ;) )....

 Arguments List
 --------------